jwilsonwhite/IPM_statespace/README.md

 Fitting state-space integral projection models to time series data.
 All code is written for Matlab.

+Forked code for specific projects are found in individual sub-repositories

+# Notes for the code in the main repo, associated with White et al. (2016)

 There are two runme files that are the primary wrappers for all the code.

 runme_IPM_mockdata.m calls all of the necessary files for running the simulated blue rockfish data fits reported in the manuscript.